Ishma Tanjim

 Ishma Tanjim (born 10 February 1997) is a Bangladeshi cricketer who plays for the Bangladesh women's cricket team as an all-rounder.

 International career

 In October 2019, Tanjim was selected for Bangladesh Emerging Team for the ACC Women's Emerging Teams Cup.

-In July 2024, she was earned maiden call-up for national team for the 2024 Women's Twenty20 Asia Cup.
+In July 2024, she earned her maiden call-up for national team for the 2024 Women's Twenty20 Asia Cup.
 She made her Twenty20 International (T20I) debut against Sri Lanka on 20 July 2024.

 Tanjim was part of the Bangladesh squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025, where Bangladesh as runners-up qualified for the World Cup.